 Data is pulled from your technologies and used to make insightful business intelligence decisions, letting you view the information in real-time and an easy-to-decipher format.
 The display is mainly shown via charts, tables, graphs, and gauges and lets you track multiple data sources simultaneously.

-Building a Data Dashboard
+Building a Business Intelligence Dashboard

-Consistent, reliable data is the most important component to getting the most value out of your dashboard.
+Consistent, reliable data is the most important component to getting the most value out of your business intelligence dashboard.
 But exactly how you get that data is open to interpretation based on your business’s goals.